 Also, because of the high content of melanin in their skin, hypovitaminosis D is also commonly seen in African-American children (especially during the the winter).

-Common Signs of Vitamin D Deficiency
+Warning Signs of Vitamin D Deficiency

 Many people with hypovitaminosis D experience bone and joint pain in addition to muscle weakness, yet the symptoms can be very subtle.
 Nonetheless, low levels have been associated with a wide range of health conditions including: